JordanHatch/simple-handbook/writing-content/callout-boxes.md

 ---
-title: Callout boxes
+title: Using callout boxes
+order: 3
 ---

-Simple Handbook extends Markdown to add callout boxes.
+Simple Handbook adds custom Markdown for displaying callout boxes on a page.
+These are useful to display additional information, warnings or danger messages.

 [[toc]]